-Other ASOP standards (ASOP 39, ASOP 41, etc.) may also be relevant to the actuary's use of catastrophe models.
+Other ASOP standards (ASOP 39, ASOP 41, etc.) are also relevant to the actuary's use of catastrophe models.
+All Actuarial Standards of Practice can be found to the following link: www.actuarialstandardsboard.org/standards-of-practice/.
 These dictums clearly imply that the actuary must do a fair amount of homework when relying on model results to support rate filings or for any other risk management decisions.
 Simply filing rates to regulators and the public solely with "the model said so" meets neither actuarial standards of practice nor regulatory rules in most states.

-The purpose of this document is to provide a summary resource to assist actuaries in their use of our models-which may be outside their area of expertise-as well as identify relevant considerations for conforming to the ASOPs.
+The purpose of this document is to provide a summary resource to assist actuaries in their use of our models-which are outside their area of expertise-as well as identify relevant considerations for conforming to the ASOPs.